mosbasik/rvagaming-flask/README.md

 # To use this project:

-* Make sure you have at least Python 2.7 installed
+* Make sure you have at least Python 2.7 installed.

 * Make sure you have the Python module `virtualenv` installed (You will need to download and install this for any version of Python older than 3.4).